|

 Mentha suaveolens,

-a European perennial, escaped during the horticultural process and
+a European perennial, escaped during cultivation and now grows wild

-grows wild in lowland grasslands.
-It smells of mint, with the whole
+in lowland grasslands.
+It smells of mint, with the whole plant

-plant abundant in white hairs.
-The phyllotaxis is the opposite; the
+abundant in white hairs.
+The phyllotaxis is the opposite; the leaves

-leaves measure 3-5cm long and 2-4cm wide, in the shape of an oblong
+measure 3-5cm long and 2-4cm wide, in the shape of an oblong or

 uneven surfaces with deeply dented veins, serrations on the margins,